Angular Inject & Injection Functions - Patterns & Anti-Patterns

 }

-2022-06-02 UPDATE - ā ļø WARNING: Well, just like the two previous anti-patterns, less boilerplate is always exciting but at what cost?
+2022-06-02 UPDATE - āš ļø WARNING: Well, just like the two previous anti-patterns, less boilerplate is always exciting but at what cost?
 In fact, this can break in some extreme cases or simply in a future major or even minor version of Angular.

-°ļø Alex Rickabaugh's Recommendations
+šŸ…°ļø Alex Rickabaugh's Recommendations

-ā Stick with APIs that require the user to add something to providers in order to be able to inject it. ā Contain side effects in the factories of those providers. ā Use inject as a convenience in constructors to avoid the awkwardness of @Inject
+• āœ… Stick with APIs that require the user to add something to providers in order to be able to inject it.

-. ā Don't try to build "magical" Injection Functions that secretly create things outside the DI system.
+• āœ… Don't try to build "magical" Injection Functions that secretly create things outside the DI system.

-š Additional Clarifications & Recommendations
+šŸ“ Additional Clarifications & Recommendations

-and Injection Functions are not meant to replace traditional DI .
-They are only here to solve the issues described above. ā inject()
+• āœ… inject() and Injection Functions are not meant to replace traditional DI.
+They are only here to solve the issues described above.

-and Injection Functions are not the building blocks for React-like hooks .
-They could allow something similar to Vue's Composition API but this is not the goal here. ā Injection Functions are very contextual.
+• āœ… Injection Functions are very contextual.
 They simply don't work outside of the factory or constructor call stack.
-That's the reason why we need a very explicit naming convention where we can easily tell that this only works in this context because it's using inject()
+That's the reason why we need a very explicit naming convention where we can easily tell that this only works in this context because it's using inject() underneath.
+I'd recommend using the inject prefix.
+This way it should be easy to implement a fast and reliable lint rule ensuring that inject() and Injection Functions are used in the right place.

-or Injection Functions is an implementation detail.
+• āœ… Using traditional Dependency Injection or inject() or Injection Functions is an implementation detail.
 Switching from one to another shouldn't affect tests.
-This is the reason why tests, especially "isolated tests" should not be instantiating components manually (e.g. new MyCmp(httpClient, state)
+This is the reason why tests, especially "isolated tests" should not be instantiating components manually (e.g. new MyCmp(httpClient, state)) and should be using the TestBed.
+In addition to this, we don't want our tests to get coupled to the order of the injected services and we might not want to provide test doubles for all dependencies.

-const cmp = TestBed.inject(MyCmp);
+TestBed.configureTestingModule({providers: [MyCmp, ...testDoubles]}); const cmp = TestBed.inject(MyCmp);